 Overview

-General Hospital (VGH) or Surrey Memorial Hospital (SMH) with suspected COVID-19 will be
+Vancouver General Hospital (VGH) or Surrey Memorial Hospital (SMH) with suspected

-quarantined in an isolation unit.
-Here, specimens will be collected for laboratory
+COVID-19 will be quarantined in an isolation unit.
+Here, specimens will be collected for

-confirmation of SARS-CoV-2.
-Clinical care will commence, and be guided by the discretion of
+laboratory confirmation of SARS-CoV-2.
+Clinical care will commence, and be guided by the

-attending physicians in accordance with VGH/VCH's current operating procedure for the
+discretion of attending physicians in accordance with VGH/VCH's current operating

-panel of cytokines, inflammatory markers, CyTOF, RNA and genetic testing.
-Analyses will be
+for a panel of cytokines, inflammatory markers, CyTOF, RNA and genetic testing.
+Analyses

-performed at 1)Dr Cheryl Wellington's lab at the David Mowafaghian Centre for Brain Health
+will be performed at 1)Dr Cheryl Wellington's lab at the David Mowafaghian Centre for

 A nested matched cohort study will be conducted to examine the changes in the changes in